Gold extraction: Cyanidation (and thiosulfate)

-The principal technology involves the leaching of gold from the ore by treatment with a solution of cyanide.
-Thus, the typical first step is comminution to expose the gold to the extracting solution.
+The principal technology is the cyanide process, in which gold is leached from the ore by treatment with a solution of cyanide.
+The first step is comminution (grinding) to increase surface area and expose the gold to the extracting solution.
 The extraction is conducted by dump leaching or heap leaching processes.
 Sodium cyanide is produced on a billion-ton/year scale mainly for this purpose.
 "Black cyanide", a carbon-contaminated form of calcium cyanide (Ca(CN)2) is often used because it is cheap.
 The crude ore is washed with a c.
 0.3% solution of cyanide in air, often repeatedly, and the aqueous extract is collected and refined further.
-The extraction is called cyanidation or the cyanide process.
 Recovery from solution typically involves adsorption on activated carbon, the carbon in pulp process.

 Thiosulfate leaching has been proven to be effective on ores with high soluble copper values or ores which experience preg-robbing.

 Leaching through bulk leach extractable gold, or BLEG, is also a process that is used to test an area for gold concentrations where gold may not be immediately visible.

-Traditional methods
+Mercury amalgamation

-Gold mining from alluvium ores was once achieved by techniques associated with placer mining such as simple gold panning and sluicing, resulting in direct recovery of small gold nuggets and flakes.
-Placer mining techniques since the mid to late 20th century have generally only been the practice of artisan miners.
-Hydraulic mining was used widely in the Californian gold rush, and involved breaking down alluvial deposits with high-pressure jets of water.
-Hard rock ores have formed the basis of the majority of commercial gold recovery operations since the middle of the 20th century where open pit and or sub-surface mining techniques are used.
+Amalgamation with mercury can be used to recover very small gold particles, and mercury is still widely used in small-scale artisanal mining across the world.
+Mercury forms a mercury-gold amalgam with smaller gold particles, and then the gold is concentrated by boiling away the mercury from the amalgam.
+This is effective in extracting very small gold particles, but the process is hazardous due to the toxicity of mercury vapour.
+Large-scale use of mercury stopped in the 1960s.
+However, mercury is still used in artisanal and small-scale gold mining (ASGM).
+One mechanism by which mercury is employed in hydraulic mining is as an "undercurrent", in which the flow of smaller grains is diverted over mercury-coated copper plates.
+High flow velocities associated with hydraulic mining cause flouring of mercury, the wearing down of mercury particles that contributes to mercury loss into the environment.

-Gravity concentration has been historically the most important way of extracting the native metal using pans or washing tables.
-Amalgamation with mercury was used to enhance recovery, often by adding it directly to the riffle tables, and mercury is still widely used in small diggings across the world.
+Over 10000000 lbs of mercury contaminated the environment in California as a result of placer mining in the late nineteenth and early twentieth centuries.
+Stamp mill mining contributed an additional 3000000 lbs of mercury contamination.
+Mercury contamination in California waterways is a major contemporary environmental issue, as is groundwater pollution, mostly by inorganic mercury.